- Need funding for your campus sustainability project?

 - Want to know what projects have been funded by TGIF?

 - Want to serve on a committee that awards sustainability grants?

 - Need a student internship that will provide you with green job skills?

 - Want to learn more about UC Berkeley’s campus sustainability efforts?

 - Need information regarding starting a green fund at your institution?

 If yes, then The Green Initiative Fund is for you!

-The Green Initiative Fund (TGIF) provides funding for projects that reduce UC Berkeley’s negative impact on the environment and make UC Berkeley more sustainable.
+The Green Initiative Fund (TGIF) is UC Berkeley’s Campus Green Fund.
+TGIF provides funding, via grants, for projects that improve and support UC Berkeley’s campus sustainability efforts.
 TGIF allocates funds to projects that promote sustainable modes of transportation, increase energy and water efficiency, restore habitat, promote environmental and food justice, and reduce the amount of waste created by UC Berkeley.
-Portions of the fund also support education & behavior change initiatives, student aid (via return to aid), and student internships.
-Students, faculty, and staff may submit project proposals, which will be selected for funding by an annually appointed grant-making committee (TGIF Committee), consisting of students, faculty, and staff, on which the students have the majority vote.
+Portions of the fund also support education & behavior change initiatives, student financial aid (via return to aid), and student internships.
+Students, faculty, and staff may submit project proposals, which are selected for funding by the annually-appointed TGIF Committee, consisting of students, faculty, and staff, on which the students have the majority vote.